CommunistMountain/BalanceModFork/README.md

 		<li>Rock: 1 left, 3 up (except clone sprite: 1 left, 1 up)</li>
 		<li>Slug: 1 right</li>
 	</ol>
+	<li>Federation Cruiser: Shield visually shorter by 1 pixel horizontally to match the ellipse size defined in the .txt.</li>
+	<li>Zoltan, Slug, Rock and Crystal Cruiser: Fixed unsmooth shields.</li>
 	<li>Ship floor images now have consistent width around walls and doors, and reveal more of the underlying art.</li>
 	<li>Ships with symmetrical hulls, and rooms that don't match the symmetry, have their rooms shifted:</li>
 	<ol>